-With everyone sipping their turmeric latte, what are the health benefits of turmeric and is there any evidence to back up the claims?
+With everyone sipping their turmeric latte, what are the health benefits of turmeric and curcumin.
+Is there any evidence to back up the claims?

 What is tumeric?